-Everything You Need To Know About Email Newsletter Archives
+The Email Newsletter Archive: Everything You Need To Know

-Many entrepreneurs don’t think twice about what happens to their old email content once it’s been opened.
+Many entrepreneurs don’t think twice about what happens to their old email content after it’s sent.
 But if you regularly send emails that are packed with value through tips and stories, they deserve a longer shelf life.
+An email newsletter archive is one of the best ways to keep your old newsletter content evergreen.

 What Is An Email Newsletter Archive?

-A newsletter archive is a centralized place where you store all your past valuable emails (rather than just leaving them in your email marketing software to die a slow, painful death after the first influx of opens from your subscribers).
+An email newsletter archive is just a place where you host all the past valuable emails you sent to your email list.
+Rather than leaving them in your email marketing software to die a slow, painful death after the first influx of opens from your subscribers, archiving your newsletters allows them to live on long after they’re sent.

 If you’re thinking… ‘kay great cool.
 But why should I care about having a newsletter archive?